AndreyEmelyanenko/shaman/README.md

        Then, a stage puts it's result (as an attribute) to a Message.
     5. If no exception occured, after the last stage is done, worker starts to work on a new input data.

-Let's consider an example.
-There is a list of urls, which needs to be dowloaded and saved to a file.
-We wanna know, which urls will be downloaded and which won't.
-A set of stages will be the following:
-    - stdin_reader_stage (to read urls one by one from a standard input)
-    - download_stage (to download)
-    - file_output_stage (to save results into file in a json format)

-Additionally, we want to save results to two different files (downloaded, failed).
-In such case we can use a single stage, but the configuration will look like:
 ```python
 [STAGES]
 stdin_reader_stage = 'classname':'StdinReaderStage'